Madeleine McCann suspect 'will never talk to police' about case, lawyer says

 The main suspect in the disappearance of Madeleine McCann will never talk to police about the matter, his lawyer has said.

-In an interview with the Sydney Morning Herald (SMH) just days after German police dug up a disused cellar where Christian Brueckner previously lived, his lawyer Friedrich Fulscher hit out at officials, accusing them of creating a smokescreen.
+In an interview with the Sydney Morning Herald just days after German police dug up a disused cellar where Christian Brueckner previously lived, his lawyer Friedrich Fulscher hit out at officials, accusing them of creating a smokescreen.

 He denied his client had "anything to hide" but says he will not co-operate with any investigation.